cls-python/cls-luigi/README.md

 ## What You need to know before You can start Your journey with cls-luigi

 cls-luigi combines the pipelining tool [Luigi](https://luigi.readthedocs.io/en/stable/index.html) with the [(CL)S Framework](https://d-nb.info/1200209680/34).
 CLS is a Type-Theoretic Framework for Software Component Synthesis.
 In this case CLS is used to generate Luigi pipelines out of Luigi compontents.
-In our case a "component" is mostly a luigi Task Class implementation.
+In our case a "component" is mostly a Luigi Task Class implementation.

 cls-luigi generates all feasible luigi pipelines for a given target based on a repository of luigi-tasks using cls-python.